marwa-eltayeb/CurrencyExchange/README.md

 # Currency-Exchange
-Currency Exchange App that displays real-time currency rates, shows a chart for any currency pair in the world to see their currency history and provides a currency converter to convert over 180 currencies.
+Currency Exchange App that displays real-time currency rates, shows a chart for any currency pair in the world to see their currency history and provides a currency converter to convert over 180 currencies implemented in MVVM Architecture using Koltin.

 ## Features: